ProtoSiTex: Learning Semi-Interpretable Prototypes for Multi-label Text Classification: Experiments

 \subsection{Impact of Model Components}

-Due to space constraints, we report the impact of the module only on the HR dataset, which is representative enough to illustrate the observed trends.
+We here report the impact of modules of ProtoSiTex on HR dataset only due to space constraints, which is representative enough to illustrate the observed trends.

-\subsubsection{Impact of Different Prototype Initializers:}
+\subsubsection{Impact of Different Prototype Initializers}

-We evaluated four prototype initialization strategies: random, K-Means centroids, Kaiming Normal, and Xavier Normal.
+We evaluated four prototype initialization strategies: random, K-means centroids, Kaiming, and Xavier.
 As shown in Fig. \ref{fig:ablation1}(a), random initialization consistently outperformed the others across $\mathcal{F}_m$, $\mathcal{BA}_m$, and ${\mathcal{HL}}^c$.
-This performance gain is attributed to the increased diversity introduced early in the training, which helps avoid premature convergence and overfitting.
+This performance gain may be attributed to the increased diversity introduced early in the training, which helps avoid premature convergence and overfitting.

-\subsubsection{Impact of Alternate Training:}
+\subsubsection{Impact of Alternate Training}

 ProtoSiTex adopts a dual-phase training strategy, alternating between unsupervised prototype learning and supervised classification.
 To evaluate its efficacy, we compared model variants trained with and without alternation.
-As shown in Fig. \ref{fig:ablation1}(b), alternating training significantly improved performance by enabling the model to discover semantically meaningful prototype clusters and align them with downstream classification objectives.
+As shown in Fig. \ref{fig:ablation1}(b), alternate training significantly improved performance by enabling the model to discover semantically meaningful prototype clusters, and align them with downstream classification objectives.
 In contrast, without alternation, the model struggled to learn task-specific prototypes, lowering performance.

-\subsubsection{Impact of Similarity Function:}
+\subsubsection{Impact of Similarity Function}

 We evaluated three similarity metrics: MHA, cosine similarity, and Euclidean distance, for associating subsentence embeddings with prototypes.
 As presented in Fig. \ref{fig:ablation1}(c), MHA of ProtoSiTex achieved superior $\mathcal{F}_m$, $\mathcal{BA}_m$, and ${\mathcal{HL}}^c$ scores by capturing richer embedding relationships, leading to more discriminative and interpretable prototype assignments.